UEFA 'responsible' for Paris Champions League final chaos: report

 The panel also said it was astonished that the policing model was influenced by a view of Liverpool hooliganism based on Hillsborough.

-"The safety, security and service model laid out in the Saint-Denis Convention was ignored in favour of a securitized approach," the report said.
+"The safety, security and service model laid out in the Saint-Denis Convention was ignored in favour of a securitised approach," the report said.

 Real Madrid's 1-0 win at the Stade de France on May 28 was overshadowed by events surrounding European football's showpiece event.